Self

 5. Pay attention to what it's telling you.

-Take the jealous feeling you're experiencing as a way to do an inventory or an assessment in your own life.
+Take the jealous feeling you're experiencing as a way to do an inventory or an assessment of your own life.
 What is going well?
 Are there goals or ideas you want to work on?
 New passions or interests you want to pursue?
 What is your jealousy trying to tell you?

 If you have trouble answering these questions, that’s OK because they are tough ones.
 Sorting it out with a mental health professional can be helpful because they are there to give you a neutral, nonjudgmental place to understand this type of self-exploration.